retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/03_timedelta_log_scale.png
     :width: 400

-This distribution of the adjacent events is sort of common.
+This distribution of the adjacent events fairly common.
 It looks like a bimodal (which is not true: remember we use log-scale here), but these two bells help us to estimate a timeout for splitting sessions.
-From this charts we can see that it is reasonable to set it to somewhat between 10 and 100 minutes.
+From this charts we can see that it is reasonable to set it to some value between 10 and 100 minutes.

 Be careful if there are some ``synthetic events`` in the data.
-Usually those events added with the same timestamp as their corresponding ``raw`` events.
+Usually those events are assigned with the same timestamp as their corresponding ``raw`` events.
 Thus the distribution of timedeltas between events will be heavily skewed to 0.
-Parameter ``raw_events_only=True`` can help in such situation.
+Parameter ``raw_events_only=True`` can help in such a situation.
-Let's add to our common dataset some common synthetic events using :py:meth:`StartEndEvents<retentioneering.data_processors_lib.start_end_events.StartEndEvents>` and :py:meth:`SplitSessions<retentioneering.data_processors_lib.split_sessions.SplitSessions>` dataprocessors.
+Let us add to our dataset some common synthetic events using :py:meth:`StartEndEvents<retentioneering.data_processors_lib.start_end_events.StartEndEvents>` and :py:meth:`SplitSessions<retentioneering.data_processors_lib.split_sessions.SplitSessions>` data processors.
-To understand it deeply please see :doc:`Dataprocessors user guide <../user_guides/dataprocessors>`.
+To learn more about this please see :doc:`data processors user guide <../user_guides/dataprocessors>`.

 .. code-block:: python